capensisma/Herald/README.md

 ##### data (object)

 Any data important to this specific notification.
-This is usually things like a collection _id and and other fields.
-It must be in object form but there are no other limitations.
-This will be saved in the database so try to be sparse where possible.
+This is usually things like a collection _id and other fields.
+It must be in object form.
+This will be saved in the database so be sparse for database efficiency.
 You can use the courier transform to save static data.

 ##### url (sting)

 This is optional but is used by a number of tools.
 For example, if you are using iron:router it can automatically mark the notification as read.
 See [routeSeenByUser](#routeseenbyuser-if-package-ironrouter).

-### getNotification (both)
+### getNotification (Server and Client)

 `Herald.getNotifications(query, options)` is a light wrapper around Meteor.Collection.find().
-You can pass an object query and [collection find options](http://docs.meteor.com/#find) and it returns a courser.
+You can pass an object query with [collection find options](http://docs.meteor.com/#find), and it will return a cursor.

 The query can have any of the following:
 ```js